1st Place Sword Art Online Yellow Goddesses Deck | UNION ARENA

 Asuna (Stacia, the Goddess of Creation)

-As mentioned above, Asuna is the backbone of this deck, and her strongest version is her raid.
-Asuna has a very unique When Played effect that makes her highly effective in the current meta.
-Essentially, you use her to swap one of your opponent’s strongest characters on the front line with a weaker character on the energy line.
+In many ways, four-cost Raid Asuna is the backbone of the Goddesses strategy.
+Asuna has a very unique “When Played” effect that makes her highly effective in the current meta.
+Essentially, you use her to swap one of your opponent’s characters on the front line with a character on the energy line.
 They both get switched to resting which opens up a huge hole in their defenses.
 The best part is, however, if you have four life or less you are able to force them to not move the following turn.
+This can be used offensively to poke holes in your opponent’s defenses, or as a defensive measure – preventing your opponent from promoting up the following turn to go for a lethal strike.

 However, it’s worth noting that this doesn’t only prevent them from attacking you the following turn: it also prevents them from defending, essentially taking them out of the game for two whole turns.
+It’s truly one of the strongest offensive and defensive plays in the game.

 Sinon (Sun Goddess, Solus)